 - Include copies of any proof you have to support your dispute.

-- Send your dispute letter to the bureau via certified mail so you have proof of its receipt.
+- Send your dispute letter to the bureau via certified mail, so you'll have proof of its receipt.